The rise and fall of a founding friendship.

 Madison’s language here is important because it foreshadows the only way Washington’s future political opponents could demonize his policies without committing political suicide by attacking the most beloved man in America.
 How could they say Washington’s actions were tyrannical without calling him a tyrant?

-By making him a victim.
+By turning him into a victim.

 In the words of Washington’s most eloquent foe: